dagibbins186/Stock_Analysis/README.md

   \
 ![2017_Analysis_Results](https://github.com/dagibbins186/Stock_Analysis/blob/main/Resources/2017_Analysis_Results.png)\
   \
 The results show a fruitful year for green energy.
 Positive returns appear in green.
 Negative returns display in red.
-Among the stocks that the client watches, 11/12 turned a profit.
+Among the stocks that the client watches, 11/12 turned a profit in 2017.
 The DQ stock did the best at (199%).
-They story changes if the client clears the worksheet, and enters 2018 to arrive at results.\
+Unfortunately, the story changes if the client clears the worksheet, and enters 2018 to arrive at the results.\
   \
 ![2018_Analysis_Results](https://github.com/dagibbins186/Stock_Analysis/blob/main/Resources/2018_Analysis_Results.png)
   \